Smugglers' Way - Trail from Boscastle to Looe

 A long distance walking route (36 miles (58 kilometres) from Boscastle to Looe, that goes across Bodmin Moor via Rough Tor and Brown Willy, before dropping into the West Looe Valley to follow the river to the south coast port.

 The Smugglers' Way came to prominence thanks to the sterling work of Frank Squibb who documented his experiences of the route and produced a series of guides in 2002.
-For the actual crossing of the Moor, that rises to over 1300 ft on the summit of Brown Willy, experienced navigational skills are essential.
-Bodmin Moor is renowned for mists and changeable weather so always check the weather forecast before commencing your journey and wear appropriate footwear etc.
+For the actual crossing of the Moor, that rises to over 1300 ft on the summit of Brown Willy, experienced navigational skills are recommended.
+Bodmin Moor is renowned for mists and changeable weather, so always check the weather forecast before commencing your journey and wear appropriate footwear etc.

 The Smugglers Way website is no longer live, please contact www.walkaboutwest.co.uk for advice on routefinding.